THE ACTIVITIES AND SERVICES LISTED BELOW ARE ALL INCLUDED IN THE HOLIDAY PRICE

 Meals: 7 breakfasts, 7 lunches*, 7 dinners

-- The following activities and equipment are included: a visit to Torassieppi Winter Village, a reindeer farm visit and Northern Lights workshop, dog sledding and Sámi evening, snowmobile safari and traditional net fishing, free day and Aurora Snow Train, showshoeing, Sauna World and Shamanic Ceremony, free day and Lappish dinner (order subject to change)
+- The following activities and equipment are included: a visit to Torassieppi Winter Village, a reindeer farm visit and sleigh ride and Northern Lights workshop, dog sledding and Sámi evening, snowmobile safari and traditional net fishing, free day and Aurora Snow Train, showshoeing, Sauna World and Shamanic Ceremony, free day and Lappish dinner (order subject to change)

 - Cold weather clothing for the duration of your stay